Finch West station: Line 6 Finch West

-As part of the project, a new two-storey station entrance will be built at the southeast corner of the Keele–Finch intersection, with an underground tunnel to link the new line to the existing Line 1 station.
-Two skylights will also be built in the median to allow light into the station below.
+As part of the project, a new two-storey station entrance was built at the southeast corner of the Keele–Finch intersection, with an underground tunnel to link the new line to the existing Line 1 station.
+Two skylights were built in the median to allow light into the station below.
 Provision for the Line 6 connection was included as part of the station's design, with knockout panels provided to ease construction.